 Sonder rider Stu Taylor recently completed the Atlas Mountain Race in Morocco.
-A 1366km self-supported bikepacking race with 22000m of climbing throughout the route, it's no ride in the park.
+It's no ride in the park.
 In this video Stu reflects on the experience, and runs us through his bikepacking rig and shares his kit list for the adventure.

 We have all faffed over kit choices, even if it is just an overnight bivvy - but what does it take to plan and execute a remote, multi-day, bikepacking race 1000's miles from home?

 Is it faff on steroids, or is it controlled and methodical?

 Multi-day epic rides are uncertain.
 Things can go wrong and do go wrong.
 Stu has learned this the hard way.
 In 2020 he pulled out due to 8 broken spokes.
 In 2023 he faced a new challenge, solved it with some creative in-the-box thinking and carried on to finish.
 Watch the video to find out about that- let's geek out on the kit list.